About Us

 Malka Bobrove

 Born and raised in Osaka, Japan, Malka Bobrove began her early piano training at Yamaha Music School.
 At age 12, she met Claudio José Lisboa Soares and Kojima Hiroko, who encouraged her to pursue piano studies professionally.
-Malka is currently studying Piano Performance on a full scholarship at NYU Steinhardt with Eduardus Halim, the Sascha Gorodnitzki Chair, and last pupil of the legendary pianist Vladimir Horowitz.
+Malka graduated from NYU Steinhardt with an Outstanding Achievement Award, completing her undergraduate degree in Piano Performance on a full scholarship.
+She is currently continuing her graduate studies at NYU with Eduardus Halim, the Sascha Gorodnitzki Chair and last pupil of the legendary pianist Vladimir Horowitz.

 Malka has been awarded several prestigious prizes, including the Osaka Mayor's Award, Gold Prize at the Miotsukushi Music Festival, 1st Place in the Arukas Piano Competition, 1st Place in the Piano Teachers National Association Piano Competition (West Japan Region), Gold Prize in the Chopin Competition in Asia, and 3rd Place in the Chopin Avenue Competition.
 Since moving to New York, she has performed in off-Broadway cabaret shows, premiered collaborative compositions, and played solo repertoire for senior residents around the city.
 In Fall 2023, she joined the NYU Paris Study Away program, where she studied with Marie-Catherine Girod at the École Normale de Musique de Paris, further enriching her musical experience abroad.
 She has also played in masterclasses with esteemed pianists such as Rintaro Akamatsu, Hibiki Tamura, Beata Bilinska, Sara Davis Buechner, and Yoo Jung Kim.

 Beyond performing, Malka is also an active teacher and composer.
-She finds great fulfillment in guiding students and sharing her passion for music through education.
+A certified Steinway & Sons Educator, she finds great fulfillment in guiding students and sharing her passion for music through education.
 Her work as a composer extends beyond traditional concert settings, as she continues to explore new creative projects.
 A devoted fan of musical theater, Malka hopes to take part in more productions, blending her love for classical music with the theatrical world.
-Malka believes that young artists have the power to inspire, heal, and spread joy through the arts.
-She looks forward to organizing more events with the Schmidt Trio, creating opportunities for artistic collaboration that continue to inspire her and those around her.
+She believes that young artists have the power to inspire, heal, and spread joy through the arts, and looks forward to organizing more events with the Schmidt Trio to create opportunities for artistic collaboration that continue to inspire her and those around her.

 Noelia Carrasco

 Noelia Carrasco is a versatile cellist known for her dynamic performances across solo, chamber, and orchestral settings, and for her commitment to artistic excellence and community-driven projects.
 She holds a Bachelor’s Degree in Cello Performance from New York University, where she studied with Marion Feldman and Emirhan Tunca, and is currently pursuing her Master’s Degree at the Mannes School of Music under Ole Akahoshi.
 She has also studied at École Normale de Musique de Paris with Anssi Karttunen, and was a 2020–21 Vargas-Vetter/Ukena Fellow, receiving mentorship from Christine Lamprea.
 At age 17, Noelia recorded on the New York Youth Symphony’s debut album Works by Florence Price, Jessie Montgomery, Valerie Coleman, which topped the Billboard charts and won a Grammy for best Orchestral Performance in 2023.
-In April 2025, Noelia made her solo debut at New York City Center, opening for Melinda Gates’ book tour.
+In April 2025, Noelia made her solo debut at New York City Center, performing Armadura by Andrea Casarrubios as the opening act for Melinda Gates’ book tour.
 Her performance career also includes appearances in high-profile projects for CNN, NBC, The Tonight Show, Tribeca Film Festival, and Peacock’s Long Bright River.
-Noelia is an active member of Westside Chamber Players and Second Ending Ensemble and is a founding member of the Schmidt Trio, which performs internationally and premieres works by emerging composers.
-She also leads Cultural Canvas, a project spotlighting underrepresented composers and their cultural identities.
+Noelia is an active member of both the Westside Chamber Players and the Second Ending Ensemble, two dynamic groups that regularly present concerts in venues across New York City, engaging diverse audiences with innovative programming.

 Noelia has worked with organizations such as the Paterson Music Project, Back to Bach, and the Youth Orchestra of Saint Luke’s to promote access and representation in classical music.
 Her work also includes organizing a fundraising concert for Black Lives Matter in 2020 and joining Protestra’s 2024 benefit for humanitarian aid in Gaza.
 As a BIPOC musician, Noelia’s experiences have deepened her passion for making music accessible to underserved and underrepresented communities.
 She is dedicated to creating opportunities for diverse young artists to connect within the music world and amplify their voices through a shared love of music.